AOL, Microsoft lure advertisers with TV-style shows

 "The challenge TV has is it's not very effective in being able to reach a very discrete target audience and measure it and have more interactive components," said Scott Ferris, general manager of TV and video advertising for Microsoft.
 "We have very engaged, high-quality audiences."

 Online series can get messages in front of people who watch little TV, said Peter Naylor, senior vice president of sales for Hulu.com.
-The website, owned by Walt Disney Co (DIS.N), Comcast Corp (CMCSA.O) and 21st Century Fox (FOXA.O), will also pitch shows to advertisers next week.
+The website, owned by Walt Disney Co, Comcast Corp and 21st Century Fox, will also pitch shows to advertisers next week.

 "There is a segment of the video universe that is very, very hard to reach through traditional television," Naylor said.
 "Online video is a way to reach those light TV viewers."